SysKitTeam/docs-monitor/get-to-know-syskit-monitor/dashboards/sessions-dashboard.md

 # Sessions Dashboard

-**Sessions Dashboard** is shown when you start the SysKit application and it enables you to see live data, such as the **current sessions** and **running processes** on all servers.
+**Sessions Dashboard** is shown when you start the Syskit application and it enables you to see live data, such as the **current sessions** and **running processes** on all servers.
 There are five system dashboards which provide a quick overview of user activities, application usage, used licenses and overview of important reports.

 * **Dashboard navigation bar** – Provides the list of System Dashboards and custom made dashboards.
 By navigating throughout them, you will get an easy overview of your computers, users and applications data.
 * **Sessions Dashboard chart** – Provides live time graphical overview of sessions in progress.